 Job Vacancy Requirement | Sample

-HR needs to mention these requirements when he/she is looking to find a potential candidate for the job of planning engineer.
-Also, from a planner point of view, you need to mention these keywords in your job descriptions to get float your resume/cv.
+HR needs to mention these requirements when he/she is looking to find a potential candidate for a planning engineer job.
+From a planner point of view, you need to mention these keywords in your job descriptions to float your resume/cv.

 - Must be a Graduate Engineer – preferably Mechanical or Civil and conversant in English